KeetaNetwork/agent/README.md

 ## License

-Keeta Agent is licensed under the [GNU General Public License v3.0](LICENSE).
+Keeta Agent is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International Public License](LICENSE).

 ## Credit

-[Secretive](https://github.com/maxgoedjen/secretive) and [Sekey](https://github.com/sekey/sekey) inspired our work on Keeta Agent but were rewritten and expanded to support unique key types such as GPG.
+[Secretive](https://github.com/maxgoedjen/secretive) and [Sekey](https://github.com/sekey/sekey) inspired our work on Keeta Agent but were rewritten and expanded to support unique use case and GPG key type.